farismalaeb/Powershell/README.md

 I love to automate things related to Microsoft Infrastructure and challenges that face admins, so lets try to build a repo that can help the community.

+NOTE: Some of these script are written long time ago.
 Thanks